Baricitinib: COVID-19

 In November 2020, the FDA issued an emergency use authorization (EUA) for the combination of baricitinib with remdesivir, for the treatment of suspected or laboratory confirmed COVID-19 in hospitalized people aged two years of age or older requiring supplemental oxygen, invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).

-Then in September 2021, the largest randomized, placebo-controlled trial of hospitalized patients with COVID-19 to date, COV-BARRIER, was published.
+Then in September 2021, the largest randomized, placebo-controlled trial of hospitalized people with COVID-19 to date, COV-BARRIER, was published.
 This trial randomized 1525 participants to either baricitinib or placebo.
 Nearly 80% of participants were receiving systemic corticosteroids at enrollment.
 There was an absolute risk reduction of 2.7 percent in the primary endpoint of progression to high-flow oxygen, non-invasive ventilation, invasive mechanical ventilation, or death by day 28.
 The 38.2% statistically significant reduction in all-cause 28-day mortality for participants receiving baricitinib compared to placebo was the largest mortality reduction to date and maintained at 60 days.
-This translates into one additional death prevented for every 20 patients treated with baricitinib.
+This translates into one additional death prevented for every 20 participants treated with baricitinib.
 The frequencies of serious adverse events were lower for participants receiving baricitinib compared to those receiving placebo.

-As of April 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) is evaluating the use of baricitinib to include treatment of COVID-19 in hospitalized patients from ten years of age who require supplemental oxygen.
+As of April 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) is evaluating the use of baricitinib to include treatment of COVID-19 in hospitalized people from ten years of age who require supplemental oxygen.

-In July 2021, the FDA revised the EUA for baricitinib now authorizing it alone for the treatment of COVID-19 in hospitalized people aged two years of age or older requiring supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
+In July 2021, the FDA revised the EUA for baricitinib authorizing it alone for the treatment of COVID-19 in hospitalized people aged two years of age or older requiring supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
 Under the revised EUA, baricitinib is not required to be administered with remdesivir.

-As of January 2022, the World Health Organization strongly recommended baricitinib for patients with severe or critical COVID-19.
-Thereafter in February 2022, an exploratory randomized, placebo-controlled trial of patients receiving invasive mechanical ventilation or extracorporeal membrane oxygenation were randomly to baricitinib or placebo.
+As of January 2022, the World Health Organization recommends baricitinib for people with severe or critical COVID-19.
+Thereafter in February 2022, an exploratory randomized, placebo-controlled trial of participants receiving invasive mechanical ventilation or extracorporeal membrane oxygenation were randomly to baricitinib or placebo.
 There was a 46% statistically significant relative reduction in all-cause mortality for participants receiving baricitinib compared to those receiving placebo at 28 days which was sustained at 60 days.

-Then in May 2022, the FDA approved use of baricitinib for the treatment of adult patients hospitalized with COVID-19 who require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation with a recommended dose of 4 mg once daily for 14 days or until hospital discharge, whichever happens first.
+Then in May 2022, the FDA approved use of baricitinib for the treatment of adults hospitalized with COVID-19 who require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation with a recommended dose of 4 mg once daily for 14 days or until hospital discharge, whichever happens first.

-On 3 March 2022, the RECOVERY trial reported that the use of baricitinib cut the risk of death by about a fifth in about 12,000 participants.
+In March 2022, the RECOVERY trial reported that the use of baricitinib cut the risk of death by about a fifth in about 12,000 participants.